ShiruSan/TjulfarBot/README.md

 # TjulfarBot

 This is the official repo of the TjulfarBot.<br>
-TjulfarBot is currently deprecated ! <br>
+TjulfarBot is deprecated ! <br>
-Wait for the C# Rewrite TjulfarBot.Net
+There is now a [new rewrite of the bot](https://github.com/ShiruSan/TjulfarBot.Net)
 <br>
 <br>
 <br>